swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 }
 ```

 In a way, the `onReturn`/`onThrow` methods can be thought of as the counterparts of the `recordArgument` calls on the sender side.
 We need to encode the result and send it _back_ to the sender after all.
-This is why providing the result value along with the appropriate SerializationRequirement conforming type is so important -- it makes sending back the reply to a call, as simple as encoding the argument of the call.
+This is why providing the result value along with the appropriate SerializationRequirement conforming type is so important — it makes sending back the reply to a call, as simple as encoding the argument of the call.

 Errors must be handled by informing the sender about the failed call.
 This is in order to avoid senders waiting and waiting for a reply, and eventually triggering a timeout; rather, they should be informed as soon as possible that a call has failed.
 Treat an error the same way as you would a valid return in terms of sending the reply back.
-However it is not required to actually send back the actual error, as it may not be safe, or a good idea from a security and information exposure perspective, to send back entire errors.
-Instead, systems are encouraged to send back a reasonable amount of information about a failure, and e.g. optionally, only if the thrown error type is Codable and allow-listed to be sent over the wire, transport it directly.
+However, it is not required to actually send back the actual error, as it may not be safe, or a good idea from a security and information exposure perspective, to send back entire errors.
+Instead, systems are encouraged to send back a reasonable amount of information about a failure, and e.g. optionally, only if the thrown error type is `Codable` and allow-listed to be sent over the wire, transport it directly.

 #### Recipient: Executing the distributed target